-Cardiovascular and cardiopulmonary diseases refers to any condition that involves blocked or narrowed blood vessels which lead to heart attacks.
+Cardiovascular and cardiopulmonary diseases refers to any condition that involves blocked or narrowed blood vessels which lead to cardiovascular events such as MI.
 Stem cell treatment for heart disease and congestive heart failure seeks to repair the heart muscle, valves or heart rhythm and not just treat the symptoms.
 Cardiovascular disease risk factors for poor blood circulatory system function and heart disease include: a patients lifestyle, age and family history.
 It is estimated that nearly half of patients that are diagnosed with heart disease have one of the 3 key factors including high cholesterol,high blood pressure and smoking.

 How to Improve Blood circulation & Circulatory system function

 Please note that hereditary risk factors cannot be controlled but patients can take steps to lower risk of heart attacks by changing the other factors that can be controlled.
 To maintain normal/good cardiovascular function the Regeneration Centre recommends eating a healthy diet along with regular and proper exercise.

 A balanced heart healthy diet consists of organic/whole foods that are rich in minerals, vitamins and nutrients such as l-arginine.
 Some other diet for rheumatoid arthritis & healthy snacks for the heart include:

 - Coconut and coconut oil